 The home of the Harrison Sasquatch and location of some sightings are the caves of Mystery Valley on the West Side of Harrison Lake.
 Local lore says the Sasquatch hold a reunion every four years, beginning on the night of the full moon in July.
 For four nights in succession as the Sasquatch meet, signal fires are kept burning.
 1940 is the last year fires were seen burning however reported sightings in the area have been as recent as 2009.
-For aspiring Sasquatch hunters here are some rules of the road should run into one.
+For aspiring Sasquatch hunters here are some rules of the road should you run into one.

 Harrison Hot Springs is not only home to the Sasquatch but also to Sasquatch Days a great weekend celebration.
 This annual event brings the local Sts'ailes first nations bands to Harrison for a weekend of Canoe races, salmon barbeque and Sasquatch story telling.
 Held in June.